-PageSeeder does not index or record the file size of PSML documents.
+PageSeeder doesn’t index or record the file size of PSML documents.

-However, when uploading documents, although there are no hard and fast rules for the ideal file size, following the recommendations below will ensure that your documents will be processable smoothly in different contexts.
+However, when uploading documents, although there are no hard and fast rules for the ideal file size, following the recommendations below ensures that documents are smoothly processable in different contexts.

 PSML documents are XML documents, so the general guidelines for XML apply.
-PageSeeder relies on various types of XML processors and your PSML may also be processed externally so it is important to bear in mind the following:
+PageSeeder relies on various types of XML processors and the PSML might also be processed externally, so it is important to bear in mind the following:

-- content with no or few line breaks may be difficult to handle by processors that break down the code per line, this mostly true for text editors;
+- Content with no or few line breaks might be difficult to handle by processors that break down the code per line – this is mostly true for text editors.

-- markup density has a greater impact on processing especially when the content is processed as a tree structure, in other words, it is easier to process mostly content that is mostly plain text.
+- Markup density has a greater impact on processing, especially when the content is processed as a tree structure.
+In other words, it is easier to process content that is mostly plain text.

 PSML file size

-- keeping PSML document under 100K or even 10K is a good idea.
+- Keeping a PSML document under 100K or even 10K is a good idea.

-- their content should fit within a full window height of a desktop.
+- Fit fragment content within a full window height of a desktop.

-Diffing will not work on large fragments, as PageSeeder imposes a hard limit on these.
+Diffing won’t work on large fragments as PageSeeder imposes a hard limit on these.

 Non-PSML documents are stored as binary documents and are only processed by the PageSeeder indexer.

-Large Word or PDF documents (over 100Mb) may be slow to index.
+Large Word or PDF documents (over 100Mb) might be slow to index.